mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/sdk/auth.md

 <i class="fa fa-info"></i> The `HttpAction` method is overridden in different authorizers, this is how the SDK works in both backend and frontend scenarios.

-All backend authorizer are automatically rotating the MindSphere Bearer tokens, you don't have to do it manually.
+All backend authorizer are automatically rotating the {{site.productname}} Bearer tokens, you don't have to do it manually.
 For the frontend authorization we suggest to implement some kind of keep alive functionality in your app to avoid session expiration.

 ```javascript
 export interface TokenRotation {